Eating Disorders

 Having taught psychotherapy to many cohorts of psychologists and psychiatrists, I am well-versed in a range of therapy models—and therefore do not impose them on my patients.

-Beware of therapists who are too identified with a specific therapy “brand.”
-They have already decided how to treat you before they have met you, let alone understand you.
-Beware, too, of therapists who claim expertise in many forms of therapy.
-No one is an expert in everything.
-You may end up with a dilettante, or someone more concerned with filling their schedule than their integrity.
+Beware of therapists who are too identified with a therapy “brand.”
+They have already decided how to treat you before they have met you—let alone understand you.
+Beware, too, of therapists who claim expertise in many different kinds of therapy.
+No one is expert in everything.
+You may end up with a dilettante, or someone more concerned with filling their hours than their integrity.

-Beware of therapists who overemphasize that they specialize in a specific diagnosis or disorder.
-A psychiatric diagnosis tells us little about how to help.
-(See my blog on this.)
-The causes of emotional suffering are generally woven into the fabric of our lives—how we live, how we view ourselves and others, how we connect with people or fail to connect, what we desire and dread, what we know about ourselves and do not wish to know.
-A therapist’s expertise is about understanding how that fabric is woven and can potentially be rewoven, not about diagnoses.
+Beware of therapists who overemphasize that they specialize in a specific diagnosis or condition.
+A diagnosis tells us little about how to help (see my blog about this).
+The causes of mental and emotional suffering are generally woven into the fabric of our lives—how we live, how we view ourselves and others, how we connect with people or fail to connect, what we desire and dread, what we know about ourselves and do not wish to know.
+A therapist’s expertise is about understanding how this fabric is woven and can potentially be rewoven, not about diagnoses.

 The initial sessions should focus on developing a shared understanding of what is really the matter—an understanding that makes sense to both of you.
-“What is really the matter” is not your depression or anxiety or eating disorder; it is what is going on psychologically that is causing these difficulties.
-A shared understanding of what is the matter provides a focus for therapy—and effective therapy has a focus.
+“What is really the matter” is not your depression or anxiety or eating disorder; it is what is going on psychologically that is giving rise to these difficulties, or perpetuating them.
+A shared understanding of what is the matter provides a focus for psychotherapy.
+Effective therapy has a focus.

 - There is a connection.